Morehead City Temporary Disability Lawyers

 If you are able to return to work, but cannot earn your usual amount until you have recovered, this is called a temporary partial disability.
 You may be eligible for 2/3 of the difference between your usual and current wages.
 You can receive these payments for up to 300 weeks.
 If you had a period of total disability before returning to work, this period will be subtracted from your 300 week total.
-A knowledgeable Raleigh workers’ compensation lawyer can inform you of the details related to your specific case.
+A knowledgeable Morehead City workers’ compensation lawyer can inform you of the details related to your specific case.

 Can my employer deny me if I am partially responsible for the accident that caused my injuries?